TexeiraThiago/ParkingSpotAPI/README.md

 ## Lessons Learned

-How to create a spring boot project with spring initializr Spring WEB, Spring Data JPA, with Docker and PostgreSQL applying the best pratices around mvc architecture to create a RESTful API with Global Custom Date and pageable methods.
+How to create a spring boot project with spring initializr Spring WEB, Spring Data JPA, with Docker and PostgreSQL applying the best practices around mvc architecture to create a RESTful API with Global Custom Date and pageable methods.

 ## Environment
 - JDK 21